NYPL-Simplified/webpub-viewer/README.md

 ### Streamed

-The `examples/streamed` folder contains the webpub-viewer (`misc/readers/reader-NYPL` folder) and example files (`epubs` folder).

-In this example, assets are served by the r2-streamer-js (in-memory model).
-You can open them using different reader implementations.
-This iteration of webpub-viewer is labelled as "Reader NYPL".
+In this example, assets are served by the r2-streamer-js (in-memory model). his iteration of webpub-viewer is labelled as "Reader NYPL".

 This example runs on `http` to get around Service Workers issues across all available readers so you don’t need to do anything.